How to Make Paper Fortune Cookies with Template (Video Tutorial)

-Our fortune cookie template also comes with famous Chinese proverbs and bilingual positive affirmations.
+Our fortune cookie template includes famous Chinese proverbs and bilingual positive affirmations.
 If you’re a visual learner, be sure to watch our video tutorial, too.
 It really helps to see the folding process in action.

 Where did fortune cookies come from?